 Having so many similarities, they differ in their nutritional content, which we are going to discuss in-depth in this article.

-Tomato and potato belong to the genus Solanum, while their scientific names are different, tomato is Solanum lycopersicum, and potato is Solanum tuberosum.
+Tomato and potato belong to the genus Solanum, but their scientific names differ.
+Tomato is scientifically called Solanum lycopersicum, and potato is called Solanum tuberosum.

-Having so much in common potato and tomato differ by their appearance, including color, texture, and even the plant itself.
-The most popular type of potato type is yellowish, with a rugged texture, while the most common type of tomato is red, with a soft texture.
+While having much in common, potatoes and tomatoes differ by appearance, including color, texture, and even the plant.
+The most popular potato variety is yellowish with a rugged texture, while the most common type of tomato is red with a soft texture.